akka/alpakka/docs/src/main/paradox/data-transformations/json.md

 }
 ```

-The JSON parsing module offers a flow, which allows to stream specific parts of that JSON structure.
+The JSON reading module offers a flow, which allows to stream specific parts of that JSON structure.
 In this particular example, only the "rows" array is interesting for the application, more specifically
 even: Only the "doc" inside each element of the array.